edu05/java-katas/src/main/java/kata/lrucache/README.md

 - Limit your cache to hold only N items, after it's been filled ignore any requests to put in any new items.
 Items for existing keys can still be updated

+## What items should be placed in each memory layer?

+To reduce memory travelling time, an utopic PC would know in advance what pieces of memory it would need next and keep those close by, while keeping the unused memories farther away.
+Some PCs do try to predict what data they'll need next, and place them near the CPU, but they're not perfect.

+Another successful strategy to decide what layer a piece of memory should reside in is the Last Recently Used policy.
+The rationale behind this strategy is pieces of memory that have been used recently are more likely to be used in the near future than items that haven't been used in a long time - this is a pretty good heuristic.

+A LRUCache follows the LRU policy by keeping the N last recently used items inside it.

+- Transform your Cache into a LRUCache, i.e. a cache where new items are always inserted and only holds the N last recently used items.